Candost's Blog

 Conclusion

 Here we go.
-Finally, we have working Swift Server API.
+Finally, we have a working Swift Server API.
 I tried to explain all steps I did.
-I spent a lot of time to make this app testable.
-I didn’t know that folder structure and naming really matters for running tests with Swift.
+I spent a lot of time making this app testable.
+I didn’t know that folder structure and naming really mattered for running tests with Swift.
 If you had some troubles that I didn’t mention here, please add them as comments.